pxbao-itus/Smarket/Readme.md

 2. Launch
 - Create database Smarket
-- Excute file CreateTable.sql & ForeignKey.sql
+- Execute file CreateTable.sql & ForeignKey.sql
 - Editing file .env in folder DOTNET is suitable for each one include username, password
+- Editing file application.properties is suitable for connecting MS SQL Server